-For more information, see the terms that are described in "Adding a Network Printer" on page 59.
+For more information, see the terms that are described in "Adding a Network Printer" on page 71.

-3. Define the printer name, the device, the printer type and content type.

-a.
-Define the printer name and the port device the printer will use.
+- 3. Define the printer name, port device, file content type, and PPD file that the printer will use.
+When using PPD files, the file content type is usually PostScript. - a.
+Specify the printer name and the port device that the printer will use.

-'''

-lpadmin -p printer-name -v /dev/null

-The device to use is /dev/null.
+lpadmin -p printer-name -v /dev/null The device to use is /dev/null.

-'''

 b.
-Identify the interface script that the printer will use.
+Specify the interface script that the printer will use.

-'''

-lpadmin -p printer-name -m netstandard

-'''

-The interface script that is supplied with the support software for network printer is /usr/lib/lp/model/netstandard.
+lpadmin -p printer-name -m netstandard_foomatic The interface script that is supplied with the support software for network printer is /usr/lib/lp/model/netstandard_foomatic.